Disservin/chess-library/docs/pages/board.md

         /// @brief Recalculates the zobrist hash and return it.
         /// If you want get the zobrist hash use hash().
         U64 zobrist();

+        class Compact {
+            public:
+                /// @brief Compresses the board into a PackedBoard static PackedBoard encode(const Board &board);

+                /// @brief Creates a Board object from a PackedBoard
+                /// @param compressed
+                /// @param chess960 If the board is a chess960 position, set this to true static Board decode(const PackedBoard &compressed, bool chess960 = false);
+        }
 };
 ```